Timestamping and Synchronization

-- Systems that utilize standardized file formats, metadata encodings and compression algorithms not cited in the MISP; Just because a standard exists,
+- Systems that utilize file formats, metadata encodings and compression algorithms not cited in the MISP

-Where is the MISB website, and what can I find there?
+What is the MISB website URL, and what information is found there?

 The MISB website is http://www.gwg.nga.mil/misb.
-The MISP (Motion Imagery Standards Profile) and all current Standards, Recommended Practices
+The MISP (Motion Imagery Standards Profile) and all Standards (STs), Recommended Practices

 fundamentals on Motion Imagery and sets the stage for a better understanding of the MISP.
-The MISP defines requirements that programs can use in the acquisition
+The MISP defines requirements which programs can use in the acquisition

-phase; it includes references to all subsequent MISB STs, RPs and TRMs.
+phase; it also includes references to all MISB STs, RPs and TRMs.
 For access to draft documents, test files, and other support documentation follow

 the instructions on the website to apply for an account to access the MISB protected website.